mighdoll/peg_opt/README.md

 You can see the overhead show up in the trace.
 With the larger [WESL grammar], an even higher percentage of the time is spent in overhead.

+## Other PEG Implementations in JavaScript

+[Peggy.js](https://peggyjs.org/) compiles PEG to JavaScript, but seems overbuilt for our purposes.
+Its generated parsers seem pretty big and its compiler is also large, which makes it difficult to adopt for code size constrained environments.
+Let's see if we can find something smaller and simpler.

+[Canopy](https://github.com/jcoglan/canopy/blob/main/src/builders/javascript.js) looks interesting, might be some good ideas in there..

+[Ohm.js](https://github.com/ohmjs/ohm) is very slow in tests, so presumably doesn't compile.
+Some cool UI features though..

 ## Parsing backgrounder